bburke93/SalaryInversion/README.md

 private string PhoneNumber { get; set; }
 ```

-* Do **Not** use Hungarian notation such as `string strHello = 'Hello World'`.
+* Do **not** use Hungarian notation such as `string strHello = 'Hello World'`.
 Visual Studio makes it very easy to tell what type a variable is making this notation redundant.

 * Create properties and methods that have descriptive, easy to understand names.
 Good code is self documenting.
 Where possible name methods in the style of VerbNoun such as ` private void CreateContact() `.